soyalexisortiz/TDYCODER/README.md

 - **Storage:** 500MB for application
 - **Optional:** Ollama for AI features (additional 2-8GB for models)

-## 🎨 Screenshots

-*Professional interface with AI chat on the right, file explorer on the left, and Monaco Editor in the center.*

 ## 🆕 What's New in 2025

 - Complete UI overhaul with modern design